 Happy New Year!
 If you are one to make New Year’s resolutions and haven’t made any for 2021 might I suggest improving your mental capacity and removing your tendencies to indolence and inefficiency with Pelmanism.
 Developed by William Ennever and marketed via newspaper advertising from the late 1890s through the 1920s, the Pelman System of … Continue reading Do you Pelmanize?

 The Benchwarmers is probably the stupidest movie I have ever watched.
 A classic in the nerd retribution genre, it has developed a cult following since its release in 2006.
-If your are unfamiliar with this imbecilic masterpiece, it is a juvenile car wreck of bodily function jokes, offensive humor, and little league baseball.
-Think of … Continue reading Hikikomori
+If you're unfamiliar with this imbecilic masterpiece, it is a juvenile car wreck of bodily function jokes, offensive humor, and little league baseball.
+Think of it … Continue reading Hikikomori

 One of my favorite professors keeps classes lively by interspersing presentations of cognitive biases into his lectures on propositional logic and analytical philosophy.
 So far this semester he has expounded on: the framing effect – drawing different conclusions from the same information, depending on how that information is presented.the conjunction fallacy – a tendency to … Continue reading To err is human